onapoli/libasm/README.md

 # libasm
-Replicating some C Standard Library functions in 64bit x86 Assembly using Intel syntax and NASM compiler.
+Replicated some C Standard Library functions in 64bit x86 Assembly using Intel syntax and NASM compiler.

-WORK IN PROGRESS ...